-P-State Coordination
+P-state Coordination

-This feature allows the user to change the P-State (Power-Performance State) coordination type.
-P-State is also known as "SpeedStep" for Intel processors.
-Select HW_ALL to change the P-State coordination type for hardware components only.
-Select SW_ALL to change the P-State coordination type for all software installed in the system.
-Select SW_ANY to change the P-State coordination type for a software program in the system.
-The options are HW_ALL, SW_ALL, and SW_ANY.
+This feature is used to change the P-state (Power-Performance State) coordination type.
+P-state is also known as "SpeedStep" for Intel processors.
+Select HW\ALL to change the P-state coordination type for hardware components only.
+Select SW\ALL to change the P-state coordination type for all software installed in the system.
+Select SW\ANY to change the P-state coordination type for a software program in the system.
+The options are HW\ALL, SW\ALL, and SW\ANY.

-► CPU C State Control
+► CPU C State Control (Available when Power Technology is set to Custom)

-Package C-State limit
+Package C State limit

-This feature allows the user to set the limit on the C-State package register.
-The options are C0/C1 State, C2 State, C6 (Non Retention) State, and C6 (Retention) State.
+Use this item to set the limit on the C-State package register.
+The options are C0/1 state, C2 state, C6 (non-Retention) state, and C6 (Retention) state.